-Again, this is the American Heart Association's Basic Life Support for Healthcare Providers course.
+KPSAHS offers The American Heart Association's Basic Life Support for Healthcare Providers course online.
 The objective is to reinforce healthcare professionals' understanding of the importance of early CPR and defibrillation, performing basic steps of CPR, relieving choking, using an AED, and the role of each link in the Chain of Survival.